kristinponsonby/kristinponsonby/README.md

 ## ✨ Hey!
 I'm Kristin! ✨

 I'm a full stack software engineer and fierce advocate for women in STEM.
 I completed the Flatiron School intensive 10 month bootcamp program for SE in 2021.
 I am proficient in JavaScript, React, Ruby on Rails and HTML/CSS.
+Currently, I work as a software engineer in healthcare tech.
 My diverse professional background includes Web Development, UX Design, Real Estate, and Digital Marketing.

-Most importantly, I try to spread positivity every where I go and with everyone I meet.

 ## Projects